RunnersRevival/Rerun-server/README.md

 ***RERUN IS STILL A HEAVY WORK IN PROGRESS.
 It is not yet able to get the game to the main menu, and there are many, MANY missing features.***

-Rerun is a Sonic Runners server emulator powered by ASP.NET Core, based off of research done by fluofoxxo and FairPlay137.
+Rerun is an advanced Sonic Runners server emulator powered by ASP.NET Core, based off of research done by fluofoxxo and FairPlay137.
 This project aims to reimplement [outrun](https://github.com/RunnersRevival/outrun) in C#.
-It will become the server software powering Sonic Runners Revival once it is deemed ready for production.

 **RERUN IS NOT CURRENTLY FEASIBLE FOR SELF-HOSTING.** The database system is still very much a work-in-progress, and as such it cannot be relied on at this early stage of development.